Kamianske: Culture

 The Roman Catholic Church of Saint Nicholas built by the city's Polish community at the end of the nineteenth century, has become one of the centers of Roman Catholicism in Eastern Ukraine.
 The Catholic Parish of Saint Nicholas also includes a monastery run by the Order of Friars Minor Capuchin.

-The city has an active Jewish community with a large synagogue and a charity center.
+The city has an active Jewish community with a large synagogue and a charity center, including Chabad Lubavitch emissaries.

 The literary style Svetopys (Ukrainian: Світопись), which originated in Onufriivka, also has roots connected to Kamianske, where the creator spent part of their early childhood.
 The style is described as "a way of writing that listens before it speaks".